binga/relearning-ai/README.md

-What I cannot create, I do not understand" Feynman said.
+"What I cannot create, I do not understand", Feynman said.